History of the Jews in Nicaragua: Media Controversy

-Beginning in 1983, the Reagan administration made a concerted effort to convince American Jews that the Sandinistas were anti-Semitic, in order to increase domestic support for funding the Contras.
-The Anti-Defamation League supported the Reagan administration's charges of anti-semitism.
-However, investigations by left-wing Jewish groups that were opposed to the Reagan administration's policies in Central America, including the New Jewish Agenda, the Stephen Wise Free Synagogue, and the American Jewish Committee, as well as an investigation by US Nicaraguan embassy staff, all found that the Sandinistas did not have a policy of anti-semitism, and or that they did not persecute individual Nicaraguan Jews solely because they were Jewish.
-These reports were disputed by Nicaraguan Jewish exiles, most of whom had not been interviewed, and who corroborated Reagan's charge of anti-Semitism by citing several instances of intimidation, harassment, and arbitrary arrest.
+Beginning in 1983, the Reagan administration, which was trying to increase domestic support for the Contras, made an effort to persuade the American people that not only were the Sandinistas anti-Semitic, but that the Nicaraguan government had launched a general assault on the freedom of Catholics, Evangelicals, Miskito Indians, Jews, and other groups.
+While instances of the Sandinista government restricting the activities of Catholics, Evangelicals, and Miskito Indians are well documented, whether the Sandinistas were antisemitic is a matter of dispute.
+The Anti-Defamation League supported the Reagan administration's charge of anti-semitism.
+However, investigations by various groups that were opposed to the Reagan administration's policies in Central America, including the progressive New Jewish Agenda, the American Jewish Committee, as well as an investigation by US Nicaraguan embassy staff, all found that the Sandinistas did not have a policy of anti-semitism, and or that they did not persecute individual Nicaraguan Jews solely because they were Jewish.
+These reports were disputed by Nicaraguan Jewish exiles, most of whom had not been interviewed, and who corroborated Reagan's charge of anti-Semitism, citing several instances of intimidation, harassment, and arbitrary arrest.

 Sandinistas of Jewish Descent

-While none of the Sandinistas identified with Judaism or the Jewish community, a number of prominent Sandinistas were of Jewish descent.
-This group included Carlos Tünnerman, minister of education and later ambassador to the U.S.; minister of culture Ernesto Cardenal; Herty Lewites, minister of tourism in the 1980s and later mayor of Managua; and his brother Israel Lewites, a Sandinista leader.
+While none of the Sandinistas identified with Judaism or the Jewish community, there were prominent Sandinistas of Jewish descent.
+Among them were Carlos Tünnerman, minister of education and later ambassador to the U.S.; Herty Lewites, minister of tourism in the 1980s and later mayor of Managua; and his brother Israel Lewites, a Sandinista leader.
 The Lewites brothers were sons of a Jewish immigrant from Poland and a Nicaraguan mother who raised them in Catholicism.

 1990 to the present

 After Daniel Ortega lost the 1990 presidential election, Jews started returning to Nicaragua.
 The Jewish community had its first bris in over 25 years when twins Jacob and Jonathan Gould, sons of Dr. Keith and Kathy Gould, had their bris performed by Rabbi Trager who flew in from Philadelphia in December 2004.
 After that, there was another bris for the Najman family and then some bar mitzvahs.
 There is a synagogue in the city of San Juan del Sur.
 On December 16, 2007, Nicaraguan Jews welcomed a new Torah after 28 years.
 On the following day, the Torah was used for the first time in a minyan at a bar mitzvah of a local Nicaraguan Jew.

 The Jewish population in 2012 was estimated at around 50 people.
 That same year, 14 Nicaraguans converted to Judaism, most of whom were the children and grandchildren of Jewish men who married non-Jewish Nicaraguan women.
 Another 14 Nicaraguans converted in 2015.
 In 2017, there was a mass conversion of 114 Nicaraguans to Judaism, and 22 Jewish weddings were performed by rabbis from Israel and the US.
-Many of the 2017 converts trace their ancestry to Sephardic Conversos.
+Many of the 2017 converts trace their ancestry to Conversos.
 Kulanu, a New York-based nonprofit group that supports communities around the world seeking to learn about Judaism, facilitated the conversions.